- 07/08/2022 -

 The Risks of CBD

-One thing we’ve seen discussed within both the CBD community and the larger industry is the potential risks CBD may hold, which is both fair and reasonable.
+While a lot of people discuss the potential health benefits of CBD and other cannabinoids, it’s also important to talk about any possible negative effects.
 The science and research into CBD is still new and emerging, which means that we don’t necessarily have a solid understanding of how it impacts our bodies – both in regards to the positive and the negative.
 Understandably, we want to know that what we’re consuming isn’t going to harm us, exasperate any health problems, or lead to further complications down the road.

 So what do we know about the risks of CBD use?
 The science might still be emerging, but thankfully, there is some information out there.